paul-goodall/python_envs/README.md

 * You can then run Jupyter using `go_jupyter.sh` on any of your machines (provided that you have initialised that machine once with `python_envs` for you project)
 * Each machine will look for the PROJECT kernel on your environment (being none the wiser that it's actually using the local kernel)

 Disclaimer - only tested on Macs (Intel and M1) so far.

 ## Getting going:

+Run the following code from the directory of your latest python project. e.g:

+`cd /path/to/my_new_project`

 `wget -O - https://raw.githubusercontent.com/paul-goodall/python_envs/main/go_python_env.sh | bash`